CBIIT/bento-docs/source/configuration/data-access-request-service.md

 }
 ```

-You can also modify the **options** for the ACL dropdown field by changing the objects in the options array.
-For example, you could modify the name of option A to **'A: RS 0-10, assigned endocrine therapy alone (default)'** by changing the following object:
+The **options** for the ACL dropdown field can be modified by changing the objects in the options array.
+For example, modifying the name of option A to **'A: RS 0-10, assigned endocrine therapy alone (default)'** by changing the following object:

 ```javascript
 {